dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/end-to-end.md

 First, we need to create a new ssh keypair which we'll use for cluster access
 ```
+# first we login to lxplus-cloud
+ssh lxplus-cloud

 # create new key, here we give a key name as: cloud
 ssh-keygen -t rsa -f cloud